lincebryan/contentful-knowledge-connector/README.md

 apiKey: Your Azure OpenAI API Key.

-2. Knowledge Connector Configuration

-When you add the "Contentful Import" Knowledge Connector to a Knowledge Store, you will see the following fields:

-Contentful Settings

-Field

-Description

-Example

-Contentful Connection

-Select the contentful Connection you created in Step 1.

-My Contentful Connection

-Environment

-The Contentful environment to pull from.

-staging or master

-Content Type ID

-The API ID of your main "page" content type.

-article

-Title Field ID

-The API ID of the field to use as the entry's title.

-title

-Modular Content Field ID

-The API ID of the field that contains your components (either a Rich Text field or a Component List field).

-body

-Hierarchical Grouping (Optional but Recommended)

-This is the recommended way to organize your knowledge and avoid the 100-source limit.

-Field

-Description

-Example

-Main Topic Field ID

-(Optional Filter) The API ID of the field in Contentful that defines the "Main Topic" (e.g., "Internet", "Mobil").

-mainTopic

-Main Topic Value

-(Optional Filter) The specific value to import.
-The connector will only import entries that match this value.

-Internet

-Sub-Topic Grouping Field ID

-(Optional) The API ID of the field that defines the "Sub-Topic".
-The connector will create a new Knowledge Source for each unique value in this field.

-knowledgeGroup

-Chunking Strategy

-This section controls how your assembled content is split into chunks.

-Field

-Description

-Chunking Strategy

-Choose your chunking method.

-- Recursive Splitter: Fast, free, and reliable.

-- LLM Semantic Chunking: Smarter, context-aware chunking.

-Azure OpenAI Connection

-(Visible if "LLM" is selected)

- Select the AzureOpenAIProviderV2 Connection you created.

-Azure Custom Endpoint URL

-(Visible if "LLM" is selected)

- Your full Azure OpenAI API endpoint, including deployment and api-version.

-Semantic Chunking Prompt

-(Visible if "LLM" is selected)

- The prompt that instructs the LLM.
-It must include {{text_to_chunk}} and must return a JSON object in the format {"chunks": ["chunk1", "chunk2"]}.

-Additional Settings

-Field

-Description

-Example

-Additional Source Tags

-(Optional) Any extra tags to add to all Knowledge Sources created by this import.

-help-articles

-3. Recommended Contentful Setup

-To use the grouping features, your Content Type (e.g., article) should have two fields:

-Main Topic: A "Text" or "Symbol" field.
+Flow Nodes
+You can use these nodes directly in your Flows to fetch content dynamically.
+All nodes provide a "Storage Option" section to save the result to Input or Context.

+Node: Get Single Entry
+Description: Fetches a single Contentful entry using its unique Entry ID.

+Configuration:

+Contentful Connection: Your configured connection.

+Entry ID: The ID of the entry to retrieve (e.g., 1a2b3c4d5e).

+Node: Get Entries by Type
+Description: Fetches a collection of entries that match a specific Content Type ID.

+Configuration:

+Contentful Connection: Your configured connection.

+Content Type ID: The API ID of the content type (e.g., article or faqEntry).

+Node: Search Entries
+Description: Performs a full-text search over all entries in your Contentful space.

+Configuration:

+Contentful Connection: Your configured connection.

+Query: The full-text search query (e.g., "how do I reset my password").

+Knowledge Connectors
+This extension provides four distinct Knowledge Connectors, allowing you to fine-tune your knowledge import strategy and work around the 100-source limit.

+Common Configuration Fields:

+Contentful Connection: Your configured connection.

+Environment: The Contentful environment (e.g., master or staging).

+Content Type ID: The API ID of your main "page" content type (e.g., article).

+Title Field ID: The API ID of the field to use as the entry's title (e.g., title).

+Modular Content Field ID: The API ID of the Rich Text or Component List field (e.g., body).

+1. Import All Knowledge Stores
+Label: 1.
+Import All Knowledge Stores

+Use Case: Imports all entries of the specified Content Type.
+It then groups them into separate Knowledge Sources based on the value in their knowledgeGroup (Sub-Topic) field.

+Grouping: Entries without a knowledgeGroup field are placed in an "Uncategorized" source.

+2. Import Knowledge Store (by Main Topic)
+Label: 2.
+Import Knowledge Store (by Main Topic)

+Use Case: Imports entries that match a specific mainTopic (e.g., "Internet").
+It then groups those entries into separate Knowledge Sources based on their knowledgeGroup field.

+Specific Fields:

+Main Topic: A dropdown to select the mainTopic to filter by (e.g., "Internet", "Mobil", "Abonnement").

+3. Import Knowledge Source (by Sub-Topic)
+Label: 3.
+Import Knowledge Source (by Sub-Topic)

+Use Case: Creates one single Knowledge Source.
+It filters entries that match both a mainTopic and a specific subTopicValue.

+Specific Fields:

+Main Topic: A dropdown to select the mainTopic.

+Sub-Topic (Knowledge Group): A text field for the exact name of the Sub-Topic to import (e.g., "Wi-Fi").

+4. Import Unstructured (Advanced)
+Label: 4.
+Import Unstructured (Advanced)

+Use Case: The most flexible connector.
+It can filter by mainTopic and/or subTopicValue and allows you to select your chunking strategy.

+Specific Fields:

+Main Topic Value (Optional Filter): A text field to filter by mainTopic.

+Sub-Topic Value (Optional Filter): A text field to filter by knowledgeGroup.

+Chunking Strategy:

+Recursive Splitter (Fast & Free): (Default) Uses LangChain's RecursiveCharacterTextSplitter.

+LLM Semantic Chunking (Smarter): Uses an Azure OpenAI model to split text based on meaning.

+Azure OpenAI Connection: (If LLM selected) Your Azure connection.

+Azure Custom Endpoint URL: (If LLM selected) The full API endpoint for your Azure OpenAI deployment (e.g., https://.../chat/completions?api-version=...).

+Semantic Chunking Prompt: (If LLM selected) The prompt to instruct the LLM.
+It must include {{text_to_chunk}} and return a JSON object in the format {"chunks": ["chunk1", "chunk2"]}.

+3. Technical Deep Dive: How It Works
+The true power of this connector lies in its utils.ts file, which handles content processing.

+A. Intelligent Content Assembly
+When an entry is fetched, it is not simply "text."
+This connector intelligently assembles it.

+Finds Linked Components: It first looks at the Modular Content Field ID (e.g., body).
+If this field is a list of linked entries (a modular page), it iterates through each one.

+Renders Components: It uses a renderComponent function to convert known Contentful components into clean Markdown/text:

+componentAccordion: Renders as ## Title followed by the accordion's body content.

+componentTabs: Recursively finds all componentText entries linked within the tabs and renders them.

+componentText: Renders as ### Title followed by the tab's text content.

+componentImage / embedded-asset-block: Renders as [Image: Description].

+Parses Rich Text: It uses a renderRichTextForLLM function to parse standard Rich Text fields.
+This function is notable because it:

+Converts headings (heading-1, heading-2) into Markdown (#, ##).

+Converts lists into Markdown bullet points (*).

+Converts Rich Text tables into valid Markdown tables, making them readable by LLMs.

+Combines Fields: It combines the content from the main body field and an optional sidebarContent field into a single, cohesive document for chunking.

+B. Dual Chunking Strategy
+Once the full text is assembled, it is passed to a chunker.

+Recursive Splitter (Default):

+Uses @langchain/textsplitters (RecursiveCharacterTextSplitter).

+Splits text by character (\n\n, \n, , ``) to respect paragraphs and sentences.

+Fast, free, and reliable.

+Chunk size is hard-coded to 2000 characters.

+LLM Semantic Chunking (Advanced):

+Uses axios to make a POST request to your azureCustomEndpointUrl.

+Injects the assembled text into the llmChunkingPrompt (replacing {{text_to_chunk}}).

+The prompt (defined in importUnstructured.ts) instructs the LLM to act as an ingestion model and return a specific JSON format.

+Uses zod (LlmChunkResponseSchema) to validate the LLM's output.
+If the LLM returns invalid JSON, the import for that entry will fail, protecting your Knowledge Source from bad data.

+4. Recommended Contentful Setup
+To use the powerful hierarchical grouping features, your main Content Type (e.g., article) should have two "Text" or "Symbol" fields:

+Main Topic:

 Name: Main Topic

 Field ID: mainTopic

-Sub-Topic (Knowledge Group): A "Text" or "Symbol" field.
+Sub-Topic (Knowledge Group):

 Name: Knowledge Group